 How much time should you spend there: Plan to spend a minimum of 1 hour here, longer if you are having food, and also if you have kids as there are activities for them.

-Things to know: Hell’s gate is only open late April to early October.
+Opening times: Hell’s gate is only open late April to early October.
 Therefore, please do check their website for opening hours before you travel to make sure you are not disappointed.

 Cost: 22 CAD (plus tax) per adult (at the time of writing).
 Please check their website for latest prices.